fawtytoo/LensKey/README.md

 3. Press ENTER to reveal the code.
 4. If the code is not right, adjust the image position and/or window size.
 Then repeat step 3.

-LensKey will save a configuration file for each of the games to stort the window size and image position to ease future loading.
+LensKey will save a configuration file for each of the games to start the window size and image position to ease future loading.

 ## Disclaimer
-This has only been tested with Elite.
-I do not have the other games to test with.
+This has only been tested with Elite and Art Studio, due to lack of screenshot examples.